 SC Appleseed Legal Justice

-increase the number of lawyers who are able to handle cases
+goal to increase the number of lawyers who are able to handle

-Carolina Legal Services is the sole statewide provider of civil
+SCLS is the sole statewide provider of civil legal services to

 Sistercare offers legal representation at no cost to Midlands’